wbamberg/mdn-project-docs/static-examples-on-top.md

 Note though that this parallelizes very well indeed.

-#### Syntax outcomes
+#### Example outcomes

-For syntax outcomes we don't have a clear picture.
-For one thing, it's likely that syntax outcomes won't work well for many CSS items, but we don't yet have a picture of which ones these are.
+For example outcomes we don't have a clear picture.
+For one thing, it's likely that example outcomes won't work well for many CSS items, but we don't yet have a picture of which ones these are.

 For another thing, this isn't repetitive work: each outcome should be designed differently.
-I think for this we should do an experiment of processing, say, 50 items to add syntax outcomes (or not add them if it is not appropriate) and extrapolate from that.
+I think for this we should do an experiment of processing, say, 50 items to add example outcomes (or not add them if it is not appropriate) and extrapolate from that.

 ## JavaScript pages